AkarshGupta18/Flipzone/README.md

 # Concepts Utilized: Inheritance, Polymorphism, Encapsulation, Abstraction, Interfaces
 # Tools and Libraries: Standard Java libraries (java.util, java.util.Scanner, etc.)

+# How to run:
+  (1)extract the zip folder.
+  (2)Open a Command Prompt or Terminal: Navigate to the directory where your Java files are located using 'cd' command (3) Compile all the Java files together.
+You can use the following command to compile all Java files in the directory: javac *.java
+  (4) After successful compilation, run the Main class using the following command: java Main

 # Key Features:

  (1) Admin Functionality: